jjdelacruz1/Phase1Project/README.md

 - Bootstrap 4
 - Mapbox and Yelp APIs
 - HTML & CSS
+- Travis CI
 - Bideo.js

 ## Features

 - Working search feature
 - Results page that renders results from Yelp's API
-- Interactive map with markers that reflect the information from the search results
+- Interactive map from Mapbox that include markers that reflect the information from the search results

 ## Our Process